-- Events for the Shire President may be approved by the Deputy Shire President. - Events for Councillors may be approved by the Shire President. - Events for the Chief Executive Officer may be approved by the Shire President. - Events for employees may be approved by the Chief Executive Officer.
+- Events for the Shire President may be approved by the Deputy Shire President. - Events for Councillors may be approved by the Shire President. - Events for the Chief Executive Officer may be approved by the Shire President.

 Considerations for approval of the invitation to the event as being excluded include: